 The ERP system contains production plans for each product indicating the number of batches that will be produced in the coming months.
 An extract is entered into the Excel add-on.
 Most supply-chain plans are expressed in volume units (e.g. doses), and not in lots or batches, so an automatic conversion takes place in the tool.
 We use two technician capacity planning:

 - For “runners” (high volume products) we use historical data.

 - For “strangers” (ad hoc production, low volumes) we use specific calculation rules.

 Inspection plans provide details about what tests need to be performed in order to ensure the quality of the product.
 The test plans are managed in the Excel add-on.
 The quantity coefficient isn’t always a whole number.
 This is a mechanism to correctly sequence frequency tests.
 Some extra info is known about the identifiers, such as the aggregated product name (= product family).
 This extra info is also kept in the Excel add-on.

 The add-on calculates and creates testing demand in Binocs by combining the production plan (in batches) and the inspection plans.
-The result is that all work created by the release testing is nicely structured in Binocs without manual input.
+The result is that all work created by the technician resource planning for release is nicely structured in Binocs without manual input.
 The extra info is also used to structure and tag the created demand in Binocs automatically.
 Now analyses can be run on the demand to find out whether potential capacity collisions will occur (= late demand).
 Because the demand was automatically tagged with the product names, filtering in the reports becomes a piece of cake.
 This is only one example of a Binocs add-on, but we’ve built several more.
 They all make use of our API (application programming interface) which makes it possible to upload and download everything to/from Binocs.
 The most important take-away: You’ll never have to input data twice if it’s available somewhere else.
 We would be happy to explain this in more depth and answer any questions.
 Please don’t hesitate to contact us!